w-h-a/js_foundations/scope-note.md

 }
 ```

-is the scope the `main` function.
+is the scope of the `main` function.
 This is also referred to as the 'global' scope.

 2. Given the code of line length _n_ below